dmichael/dmichael-portfolio/README.markdown

 David Michael's Portfolio
 =========================

+A Sinatra app based on Heroku's heroku-docs, deployed on Heroku, containing a portfolio of works, web and otherwise.

-You can find me at [dmichael.heroku.com]
+You can find me at [dmichael.heroku.com](http://dmichael.heroku.com).